About the LDC Driving Instructor Course

 Thinking of training with another company and then joining us?

-Please note we only offer Trainee Licence positions and our incredible start-up package worth over £1,000 to students who have fully trained with us.
+Please note we only offer Trainee Licence positions and our free incredible start-up package worth over £1,000 to students who have fully trained with us.
 However, we do consider applicants who are already fully qualified subject to their grade, experience and the purchase of extra training to become proficient in our unique training methods and way of working.
 It will cost you an extra £500 to join LDC if you train elsewhere.
-Visit our dedicated website about this franchise opportunity www.yourldc.co.uk if you are already qualified
+Therefore by training with LDC you can save £500 when you join us.

 Our training credentials